marshysxn/marshy-skinhub/README.md

 * [**twitch**](https://www.twitch.tv/marshysxn)

 # [- planets marshy edit](https://cdn.discordapp.com/attachments/1105077816288088137/1526199240026751088/-_planets_marshy_edit.osk?ex=6a56274e&is=6a54d5ce&hm=66fed12e7a4378b3d6739da457a19d5880a2a5b060a90b9f992f72f24ad79338&)
-my go-to stream skin; i edited the hitsounds to be more clacky (from dtmc skin) and removed healthbar
+my go-to skin for streams/tapping; i edited the hitsounds to be more clacky (from dtmc skin) and removed healthbar
 <p align="center">
   <img src="./assets/planets.jpg" width="1000" alt="Preview for Planets">
 </p>